Walky Talky Hawky: Awards

 The film was nominated for an Academy Award for Short Subjects, Cartoons, losing to MGM's Tom and Jerry short, The Cat Concerto.

 Home media

-The short is included, digitally remastered, in the Looney Tunes Golden Collection: Volume 3 and Warner Bros.
-Home Entertainment Academy Awards Animation Collection.
+The short is included, digitally remastered, in the Looney Tunes Golden Collection: Volume 3 DVD set, the Warner Bros.
+Home Entertainment Academy Awards Animation Collection DVD set, and the Looney Tunes Platinum Collection: Volume 3 Blu-ray and DVD sets.
 It is also part of Bugs Bunny: Superstar Part 2 in the Looney Tunes Golden Collection: Volume 4.
-It is also in the Looney Tunes Platinum Collection: Volume 3 Blu-ray and DVD and streaming on HBO Max.